 - Although I think my scabbards are very good, the construction isn’t the same level of precision of higher end craftsmen (Like Christian Fletcher or DBK).
 I’m priced accordingly.
-I use hand tools, and you will see irregularities and wavy lines.
+I use hand tools rather than power tools, and you will see irregularities and wavy lines.
 I personally like the handmade look, but you just need to know what to expect before hand.

 - I use the “sandwich” method of forming two thin slats of wood around the blade, and then I also wrap them in linen and adhesive for extra strength before covering it with leather.
 Many other makers hand chisel the cores.
 I can do this, but it is much more time consuming and therefore I will have to charge you more.
 Chiseling has the potential to be stronger (but only if done well); My method is still very strong.
 Again, know what to expect ahead of time.

 - At the moment, I don’t do heavily curved swords.
 I have too much trouble getting them to fit right, and until I get better, I won’t be taking your money for them.

 - Prices below are guidelines, not final.
 When you contact me, give me a basic idea of what you’re after, and we’ll talk about details and decorations first, and I’ll give you a quote.
 I’ll do a sketch for your approval.
 You don’t pay me until I’m done (although I’ll technically be hanging onto your expensive sword as collateral in the meantime…)

 Prices below don’t reflect shipping/insurance, nor do they include the cost of any third party items (e.g. chapes and bucklers).
 I charge you exactly what I pay for them.